 the difference between his small batch bean to bar craft chocolate and the mass-produced bean to bar chocolate.
 Both are still technically ‘bean to bar’ products, but the mass-produced versions have nowhere near the quality or flavor as a small batch bean to bar.

 Imagine only ever having sipped your go-to sauvignon blanc without having tasted one from a different vineyard, or a different country?
-What about sampling a pinos gris or a reisling from a particularly good vintage?
+What about sampling a Pinot Noir or a Riesling from a particularly good vintage?
 Just like wine, like coffee and artisan beers, there is a whole world of chocolate flavor out there to be enjoyed.

-There are three main varieties of cocoa bean: forastero, criollo and trinitario and multiple hybrids of each strain.
-The mass-produced chocolate we see on the supermarket shelves is likely to have been made from the forastero bean.
-80-90% of the world’s cocoa is made from this variety as it’s cheap and reliable to grow whilst criollo is the rarest and most expensive type of cocoa, highly prized amongst those in the know.
+Until recently it was thought that there are three main varieties of cocoa beans: forastero, criollo and trinitario.
+In short everything from Mexico to Venezuela was thought of criollo, anything on the other side of the amazonas was foreign or forastero and then they created an hybrid in Trinidad y Tobago called Trinitario.
+However recent genetic studies have shown that there are at least 10 distinctly different cacao types with many subvarieties.
+Only Criollo stands as such.
+The mass-produced chocolate we see on the supermarket shelves is likely to have been made from Amelonado beans 80-90% of the world’s cocoa is made from this variety as it’s cheap and reliable to grow, whilst criollo is the rarest and most expensive type of cocoa, highly prized amongst those in the know.
 Trinitario is a hybrid, combining the hardiness and high yield of forastero and the refined taste of criollo.

-Small batch bean to bar craft chocolate normally contains the rarer varieties of cacao as the flavors are more complex; think fruity or floral, spicy, nutty or even earthy.
+If the beans are not overroasted it is possible to taste the complex flavors; think fruity or floral, spicy, nutty or even earthy.
 Simply using a rare bean variety does not necessarily guarantee a spectacular product and the reverse is also true.
 There are some exceptional makers out there who, using the finest quality yet ‘common’ forastero bean, can produce amazing chocolate.

 The earth, the climate, and the surrounding vegetation all contribute to the flavor foundation of a cocoa bean.
 And when we consider the origins of the beans; far flung places including South America, Africa it’s easy to see how the beans could end up tasting a little different, even if they were of the same strain.